Sovamorco/BHBot/README.md

 # Installation
 Latest release can always be downloaded [here](https://sovamor.co/bhbot)

+I will also try to release all stable versions to github releases

 Bot will auto-update as soon as any updates are released according to selected branch in settings

 # Usage